jaderinoo/TelegramGithubBot/README.md

 - Run ```sudo python3 main.py```

-- The bot will then wait for the command /start from the desired chat
+- The bot will then wait for the command /add from the desired chat

-- Once the bot recieves the command it will start listening for Github webhooks
+- Once the bot recieves the command it will add the chat_Id to a list

 # Commands
-/Start - Starts the bot and searches for new tweets from the ID list
+/add - Adds the chat to the bots message list

 # Depiction
 ![alt text](Depiction.png)